EvaanChowdhry/MagicAssistant/README.md

 # Cool Features and how to use them

 Play Games - "Magic, Play a game"
 Clear Data - "Magic, Clear data"
-Custom sound effects.
-Replace the sounds in the "Sounds" folder with your own!
-Just make sure they have the same names.